 - Find a Health Care Provider or Facility—Search for a doctor, other provider, or a health care facility near you to meet your health care needs.

-Independent Living Centers (ILC): ILCs are non-profit organizations that provide an array of services to people with disabilities.
-The services include peer support, information and referral, independent living skills training, and person and systems advocacy.
+- Independent Living Centers in Wisconsin—Learn about these nonprofit centers.
+They provide services to people with disabilities.
+Examples include peer support, information and referrals, independent living skills training, and advocacy.